frosato-dev/ekino-widget/docs/tech-thought.md

 # Redux

-Since the data are not persistent in `popup.js` file but they are in the `background.js`, i needed to find a way store the data in the `background.js` and sync them easily every time we open the popup.
+Since the data are not persistent in `popup.js` file, but they are in the `background.js`, i needed to find a way store the data in the `background.js` and sync them easily between popup and background.

 My solution to this problem was to a great library named: [react-chrome-redux](https://github.com/tshaddix/react-chrome-redux).